Updated Jan 28, 2026

 Pricing

-Start with Airtable for $20 per user/month (billed annually) and get access to project management tools like Gant charts and timelines.
-Want to share your data across multiple workflows?
-Then try the $45 per user/month (billed annually).
+Start with Airtable for $20 per user/month (billed annually) and access project management tools like Gantt charts and timelines.
+For sharing data across multiple workflows, the $45 per user/month tier (billed annually) unlocks additional capabilities.

 Features

-• Attention businesses with heaps of moving parts: Airtable allows you to build unlimited databases, letting you put all your workflow ducks in a row.
+• For businesses with complex operations: Airtable allows unlimited databases, letting you organize all your workflow components in one place.

-• You can automate tasks using a predefined trigger, which can help you reduce repetitive, time-consuming work.
+• You can automate tasks using predefined triggers, reducing repetitive, time-consuming work across your organization.

 #5 A No-Code Relational Database Builder for Techies